-All council homes in the area either comply (89%) with SHQS, are exempt (10%) from the Standard, where technical reasons mean they cannot meet elements of the Standard, or are in abeyance (1%), typically where no access has been granted to carry out works44.
+All council homes in the area either comply (89%) with SHQS, are exempt (10%) from the Standard, where technical reasons mean they cannot meet elements of the Standard, or are in abeyance (1%), typically where no access has been granted to carry out works.

 The council has a broadly similar record on EESSH compliance, with 90% of homes complying with the Standard and the remainder being exempt.
 Excellent progress has been made towards the 2025 standard. with all but 579 council homes already achieving an energy performance certificate rating of D or above.
 However, only around 3.4% of current homes meet the much higher EPC B rating required, where cost effective and technically feasible, by 2032.
-Initial estimates suggest that it will cost £225m for council properties to meet this standard45.
+Initial estimates suggest that it will cost £225m for council properties to meet this standard.
 Other social landlords in North Lanarkshire report broadly similar levels of compliance with SHQS and EESSH.

 Where properties do not meet either of these standards the council carries out annual reviews.
 For exemptions, it considers whether circumstances (e.g. ownership profile or technology options) have changed and where properties are in abeyance, tenants are contacted each year to ask for their consent to carry out works.
-Where will be carried out before the property is relet.
+Where properties which are in abeyance become void, all works • Engagement with owners ongoing on the regeneration will be carried out before the property is relet.